BlakeBild/Tiny_Monster_Trainer/README.md

 Updates as of 11/18/22:
+"Various bug fixes and adjustments have been made to make your gameplay experience more enjoyable" ...
 Changed some screens to look better, to hopefully show information better.
-Lowered number of moves a monster can move from 6 to 5.
+Lowered number of attack moves a monster can have from 6 to 5.
 (Five makes my life easier and is easier on memory.)
+Added new items that can increase how high you can train your stats. (you can give a monster 30 different items before this stops working) all new items increase HP by a set amount.
+Monsters need to have unique names so that multiplayer won't bug out (I think this issue would have been really rare, but it's better to just make all monsters have different given names)